Maxi100a/Olympic_Medals_Predictor/README.md

 ### Data Transformations
 In order to prepare our dataset for the machine learning models, it was necessary to transform it into a clean dataset.
 Our pipeline performs the following transformations in this specific order:
 1. Filter out all of the winter games - As our project focuses solely on summer games, winter games are extraneous
-2. Drop the NOC, ID, Name, Games, Season colums - NOC, ID, and Name columns essentially serve as identifiers and do not yield any substantial gain for our machine learning models.
-Season is removed because we are solely using summer games.
-Games column is removed because it contains the year and season, one of which is still present and the other is removed.
+2. Drop the NOC, ID, Name, Games, Season columns - NOC, ID, and Name columns essentially serve as identifiers and do not yield any substantial gain for our machine learning models.
+The season column is removed because we are solely using summer games.
+The games column is removed because it contains the year and season, one of which is still present, and the other is removed.
 3. Replace NaNs in the Medals column with No Medals - This was done to fill in the missing value in the medals column
 4. Drop the entries with missing values - We decided to drop this as missing values in any column would result in the models not learning correctly.
 We chose this instead of using an average for each of the features because of the different physical builds that participate in the games.
-An athelete who performs in track is going to weigh significantly different than those in heavy sports.
+An athlete who performs in track is going to weigh significantly different than those in heavy sports.
 5. Label encode the medal column - This transforms the categorical feature into an ordinal feature.
 The following values were encoded: 1: Gold, 2: Silver, 3: Bronze, 4: No Medal
 6. One-hot encode Sex, Team, City, Sport, and Event columns - In order to utilize categorical variables in our models, they had to be numerically encoded so that the models could learn from them.
 One-hot encoding allows for this without extra relationships being introduced (such as a ranked relationship like in the Label encoding)